Is Amherst "need-blind"?

 What forms do I need, where do I get them, and when are they due?

-The Financial Aid PROFILE form from the College Scholarship Service (CSS) collects personal and financial information that helps us award Amherst funds.
-You may also complete the form at www.collegeboard.com.
+The CSS Profile from the College Scholarship Service (CSS) collects personal and financial information that helps us award Amherst funds.

 If your parents own a business or farm, additional forms are required.
 These forms will automatically be sent to you by CSS after registering for the PROFILE form.
 They may also be downloaded and printed from the forms section of our website or from the College Board at http://idoc.collegeboard.com.
 Please complete them promptly and mail them along with the IDOC coverletter directly to the College Board; photocopies are acceptable.
 If your parents are divorced or separated, a Non-Custodial Parent PROFILE is required.